The way you test units or modules that communicate with flow depends on whether the subject under test uses the flow as input or output.

 }

-Now that you have control over the outputs of the subject under test, you can verify that it works correctly by checking its output.
+Now that you have control over the outputs of the subject under test, you can verify that it works correctly by checking its outputs.

 Asserting flow emissions in a test